Aghajari/AXrLottie/README.md

 Let's START! :smiley:

 ## Install AXrLottie
-First step, you should install AXrLottie
+First step, you should initialize AXrLottie

 ```java
 AXrLottie.init(this);